ToriningenGames/Marisa-GB-1/README.md

 The Storyline.txt is not engine, data, or art related, so it doesn't have a home

 ## Building
-- If you're not on Win64, build the tools in Tools (current impossible sry)
+- If you're not on Win64, build the tools in Tools (currently impossible sorry)
 - Run `make` in the root folder
     - WLA not in your path?
 Use `make WLADIR=path/to/wla/dir`
     - Running Unix?
-Crack open the Makefile, do a find-replace from `\` to `/`, and replace the tooldefs in the first few Makefile lines
+Crack open the Makefile, do a find-replace from `\` to `/`.
+Also redefine the commands specified near line 10
+    - Dependent tools not in `Tools`?
+Use `make TOOLDIR=path/to/tools`
+    - Build environment won't check out, but you know it'll be OK anyways?
+Use `make force`
+    - `make clean` is available for you

 For right now, the Tools folder contains win64 versions of tools I writ. `make` and `wla` will have to be provided by you.